netascode/ansible-dc-vxlan-example/README.md

 ### Advantages of the roles in the workflow

-The primary advantage of the workflow is that you can insert these in different parts of the data model preparation and changes without having to worry about impacts to the network.
-The roles are designed to be idempotent and only make changes when there are changes in the data model.
-For different stages of changes in the network, you can comment out the roles that are not required to be executed.
-Leaving the final full execution potentially to only happen from a pipeline, yet allow for operators to validate changes before they are executed.
+These roles when run in sequence (validate, create, deploy, remove) are designed to build out the entire fabric and can be executed by a pipeline.
+The roles can also be run in isolation by simply commenting out the roles that are not required during testing and fabric buildout to validate incremental changes.

 ## Building the primary playbook

-The playbook for the NDFC as Code collection is the execution point of the this automation collection.
-In difference to other automation with collections, what is in this playbook is mostly static and not going to change.
-What is executed during automation is based on changes in the data model.
-Hence as changes happen in the data model, the playbook will call the modules and based on what has changed in the data model, is what is going to execute.
+The following playbook for the NDFC as Code collection is the central execution point for this collection.
+Compared to automation in other collections, this playbook is designed to be mostly static and typically will not change.
+What gets executed during automation is based entirely on changes in the data model.
+When changes are made in the data model, the playbook will call the various roles and underlying modules to process the changes and update the NDFC managed fabric.

 The playbook is located in the root of the repository and is called `vxlan.yml`.
 It contains the following: